albruevich/Text-Quest-Editor/README.md

 ---

-After adding the tags, you need to place the corresponding files into the quest folder.
+After adding tags, you need to place the corresponding files into the quest folder.

 To open the quest folder:
-- click the quest save button,
+- press the quest save button,
 - then select **Open folder**.

 A folder with the required structure will open: